Healthy Homes Assessment Pandora

 Pandora Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory to all Pandora and New Zealand rental homes where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is mandatory to all Pandora and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords must keep records of their conformance with all Healthy Homes Standard that apply or will be applied to their rental properties.
+• Property managers and landlords are required to keep records to demonstrate conformance with each Healthy Homes Standard that apply or will be in force during the tenancy of your rental home.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding households (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.

 Unreasonable Gaps & Holes